 - The poison can cause shock, paralysis, or make the nostrils or windpipe swell shut.
 Remove the pup's collar or harness so that if it's body swells, the airways remain unrestricted.
 Be prepared to give your puppy rescue breathing.

-- Keep your dog as quiet as possible on the way to the vet by isolating it in a carrier.
+- Keep your dog as quiet as possible on the way to the vet.
 Any movement can speed up the poison’s spread through the blood circulation.

 - Turn up the AC in the car to help slow down circulation.
 Apply an ice pack directly to the wound, even a package of frozen vegetables will work.
 Keep the ice on until you reach the vet's office.